-Korg SV-2 delivers more sounds, polyphony, tweak-ability, memory slots for all your top pre-sets and sonic authenticity.
-Available in 73 or 88-note versions, the version with speakers built-in is known as the SV-2S which makes it viable both as an on-stage or at home piano.
+Korg SV-2 delivers more sounds, polyphony, tweak-ability, memory slots for all your top pre-sets, and sonic authenticity.
+Available in 73 or 88-note versions, the version with speakers built-in is known as the SV-2S which makes it viable both as an on-stage or at-home piano.
 The acoustic sounds really come through with sound sets in German, Italian, Austrian, and Japanese instrument makers.

 An excellent at home digital piano:

 You can enhance the experience by altering parameters such as string and damper resonance with VRM.
-One of the greatest elements to the YDP-184 is the expressiveness of the weighted keys.
+One of the greatest elements of the YDP-184 is the expressiveness of the weighted keys.
 It has 24 voices including electric pianos and 256-note max polyphony.
 There is an easy USB connection to enable you to connect to other devices and the MIDI record enables you to record your playing.
-The YDP-184 prides itself on being an authentic choice and even if you play while wearing headphones the stereophonic optimiser reconstructs the familiarity of an acoustic piano.
+The YDP-184 prides itself on being an authentic choice and even if you play while wearing headphones the stereophonic optimizer reconstructs the familiarity of an acoustic piano.

 One for all the family:

-Another top-rated piano is the Roland RP501R it has 300 voices alongside acoustic piano tones, this makes it one of the most versatile digital pianos.
+Another top-rated piano is the Roland RP501R it has 300 voices alongside acoustic piano tones, which makes it one of the most versatile digital pianos.
 It is a great piano for intermediate players who are looking for an instrument to bridge the gap between beginner and advanced as there are some good tuition features such as dual split.
 To help progress you can go to the Roland App where you will find some nice interactive learning material.
 You are also able to record directly to the piano’s internal memory with its record function or use a USB flash drive.